 Simple, elegant, and poignant, “Dearly Beloved” is a masterclass in video game artistry.
 Composed by the legendary Yoko Shimomura (Street Fighter II, Final Fantasy XV), “Dearly Beloved” serves as the recurring title theme of the Kingdom Hearts series.

 A whimsical, melancholic piano ballad, “Dearly Beloved” sets the stage for Sora, Kairi, and Riku’s rocky, emotional journey.
-As you stare at a minimalist white screen, the words “New Game” illuminated, this track plays alongside the crashing waves of Destiny Island.
+As you stare at a minimalist white screen, the words “New Game” illuminated, you’re greeted by the song’s soothing tones set to the crashing waves of Destiny Island.
 It’s a stellar track that also makes for one of the best video game start screens ever.

 “Dearly Beloved” has seen various reincarnations throughout the series, but it’s hard to beat the original.
 Every time I hear it, I’m reminded of Sora, Donald, and Goofy—always together, even when apart.
 Much like those Disney pals, “Dearly Beloved” has become a dearly beloved friend.